tjac1336/about-me/README.md

 - [Hosted Page](https://tjac1336.github.io/about-me/)

 ## About
-This repo will be used throughout the semester to add different repo links to and used as a website that employers could come to to see what work I have done.
+This repo will be used as a guide to explain some web development tips and tricks along with how to create a repository using GitHub

 ## Recommended Tools
 This will explain some of the basics of creating a repo.